 The Direct Democracy Forum is currently one of the smallest political parties in South Africa, but has significant policies.

 We acknowledge that Capitalism is likely the most successful economic system in the known history of man whilst also acknowledging it is badly flawed.
-In short it serves very few very well and the balance of the world very badly while Democracy is probably the best political system man has it too is deeply flawed.
-Both these flawed situations are also true for South Africa.
+In short it serves very few very well and the balance of the world not so well to very badly.
+While Democracy is probably the best political system man has it too is deeply flawed.
+Both these flawed systems exist in South Africa.

 The DDF’s goal is to have Capitalism thrive while extending its benefits to the larger population and to engage the population more directly in the political affairs of their lives.
 Our view is that it is better, more profitable and much less risky, to be wealthy in a world of general prosperity than it is to be wealthy in a world of general poverty, and that the population should only be governed by the laws and regulations it has directly approved.